smyers24/smyers24.github.io/_posts/2019-08-08-an-introduction-to-hysteresis.markdown

 ## Use Case

 There are many situations in electronics which can make use of this property.
 One of the biggest reasons is noise immunity.
 This is almost always something that's strived for in the world of designing high-density power electronics.
 An example of this is a [Schmitt Trigger](https://en.wikipedia.org/wiki/Schmitt_trigger).
 A Schmitt Trigger is commonly used to convert an analog signal (think of a sin wave) to a digital signal (square wave).
 It's so effective because it uses hysteresis to block out noise and ensure that data is accurately sampled.
-Let's look at an example image and dive in [1].
+Let's look at an example image and dive in (source: HowTo Mechatronics).
 ![Schmitt trigger with noise](https://github.com/smyers24/smyers24.github.io/raw/master/_site/assets/blog_images/schmitt_withnoise.png)

 I've noted 3 points of interest in the above picture.